 But by the third act, Sorry to Bother You sacrifices its artistic momentum for the activist’s rally-cry.
 Ultimately, Boots Riley needs the activists to win more than he needs a cohesive film, even if the established character motives and entanglements don’t totally align with a “Workers, Rise Up!” ending.
 The third act shock-twist — half-human, half-horse hybrids!? — generates enough WTF! for Boots Riley to misdirect the audience as he redirects the narrative towards a cheaply satisfying ending.
 With this, the plot abandons a suddenly irrelevant character beef, involving an affair between Cash’s girlfriend Detroit and the protest leader (Squeeze, played by Steven Yuen), as the workers — horse-human “equisapiens” included — unite to topple the cocaine-snorting CEO (Steve Lift, played by Armie Hammer) who’s suddenly the center of all their problems.
 Cassius Green’s unresolved personal problems give way to the film’s latent “The Personal is the Political” ethos before finally asserting, with the emergence of CEO Steve Lift, that the political is personal.
 In Ralph Ellison’s novel Invisible Man (1952), the unnamed narrator overcomes his “invisibility” — from people failing to see past his skin color — by rejecting all externally imposed identities.
 In Sorry to Bother You, Cassius Green remains a tool throughout the entire screen-time — a tool used by RegelView, by WorryFree, by his girlfriend, by the media, by his unionizing coworkers.
 That Cassius Green doesn’t eventually tell everyone around him to go fuck themselves by the third act is a fault in his character, despite the inherent likability of Lakeith Stanfield.

 Yet, even so, by choosing this medium for his message, however impressively low-budgeted, Boots Riley has simultaneously denigrated his art to his activism and his activism to the inactivities of art.
 As such, Boots Riley’s art is not an effective protest but rather a limply symbolic gesture of protest — and a gesture that, like all symbolic gestures of protest in the social media age (to Boots’ credit, he wrote this screenplay before all the #Resistance shenanigans), has already been mediated and monetized by the power structures it seeks to resist.
-Regardless, Sorry to Bother You is a decent film.
-Just don’t pat yourself on the back simply for deciding one night to watch it on Hulu, splayed out on the couch as you picked Corn Nuts from your stretched-out belly button, comrade.
+Regardless, Sorry to Bother You is a decent film, but there’s nothing groundbreaking here in terms of both art or propaganda.